 Most high quality sterling silver will have a stamp of .925 to show the percentage of silver contained.
-This stamp must be accompanied by a registered trademark under federal law.
+This stamp must be accompanied by a registered trademark under federal.
 The 925 stamp on the inside of a ring.

-Tip: Sterling silver offers more accessible pricing compared to other metals for jewelry intended for everyday wear.
+Tip: Sterling silver offers more accessible pricing compared to other metals for jewellery intended for everyday wear.

-Like salt in your kitchen, stainless steel is a workhorse in the jewelry world.
-This scratch-resistant metal has industrial roots and tends to be used primarily for a rugged and durable effect in jewelry pieces.
+Like salt in your kitchen, stainless steel is a workhorse in the jewellery world.
+This scratch-resistant metal has industrial roots and tends to be used primarily for a rugged and durable effect in jewellery pieces.
 It has the benefit of having a hypo-allergenic finish and a non-reactive surface.

 Stainless steel is a blend of various metals, but all blends of stainless steel contain chromium and nickel.
-Most industrial steel, like 304L steel, isn't suitable for jewelry purposes.
+Most industrial steel, like 304L steel, isn't suitable for jewellery purposes.

 Gold is a bit like curry.
 There are many different blends out there, and which one you choose is largely a matter of taste.

-Throughout history, man has used this metal for creating articles of value, including coins and jewelry.
+Throughout history, man has used this metal for creating articles of value, including coins and jewellery.
 Gold is not only beautiful, but also tarnish and corrosion resistant.